wp-plugins/wp-browser-update/readme.txt

 Go to <a href="http://browser-update.org/" title="browser-update.org" target="_blank">browser-update.org</a> for more information.

 If you wish to contribute your own language, please have a look into the plugin’s language folder.
-There you’ll find WPBU_by_Steini.pot which can be edited with <a href="http://poedit.net/" title="Poedit" target="_blank">Poedit</a>.
+There you’ll find WPBU.pot which can be edited with <a href="http://poedit.net/" title="Poedit" target="_blank">Poedit</a>.
 Alternatively, feel free to drop me a plain-text e-mail with the translated texts and I’ll compile afterwards.
 Send your translation <a href="mailto:wp-browserupdate@REMOVE-THISsteini.me">to me</a> afterwards.
 I really appreciate your support!

 == Installation ==
 1. Unzip file.